AmirMK/scence-to-style/README.md

 # Project Setup Instructions

-You need to have a GCP account in which the image generation model is activated.
-(Refer to this link: https://cloud.google.com/vertex-ai/generative-ai/docs/image/overview)
+You need to have a GCP account in which the image generation model is activated (refer to this [link](https://cloud.google.com/vertex-ai/generative-ai/docs/image/overview)).

 1. **Create a Workbench Instance**
    Set up a Workbench instance with Python 3 as the environment.